Yesterday, I shared 4 Easy Raw Cheese Recipes — the cheeses I make over and over.

 I no longer hang my chevre or kefir, as I wrote in my notes for those recipes (part 1 of this series).
 However, some cheeses do need to be hung, such as the feta I make.
 Here’s where I’d love to hear from others of you who’ve rigged ways to hang cheese in your kitchens.

 This is how I hang my cheese.
 I put a long, sturdy stick across the top of the two cupboards that are around the sink area.
 I looped strong paracord around the stick.
 When I say looped, I mean looped.
 The bottom end of it is a loop onto which I tie the cheesecloth or cotton cloth that contains the cheese curds.
 This works well for me.
 I put a big stainless steel stockpot under the bag to catch the whey.

 Now hopefully I haven’t forgotten anything!
 Please share what you use for supplies and equipment; I’d love to hear how I could do things better or simpler.
 And if you have questions, please leave them in the comments.
 I’ll be returning with part 3 (Raw Cheese Benefits) of this series next Wednesday, so stay tuned.

 Want to learn more about raw cheesemaking?
-Check out a GNOWFGLINS membership which includes access to a complete Cultured Dairy & Basic Cheese eCourse, including videos and print tutorials for everything from sour cream and yogurt to a variety of simple cheeses.
+Check out a GNOWFGLINS membership which includes access to a complete Cultured Dairy & Basic Cheese module, including dozens of videos and print tutorials for everything from sour cream and yogurt to a variety of simple cheeses.